 - the possibility to control the T cell response with modulators of bio-energetic metabolism (glycolysis, oxidative phosphorylation and glutaminolysis).

 - Memory stem T cells (Tscm).
 The main hypothesis is that patients with type 1 diabetes develop Tscm specific for islet antigens, that these cells survive as quiescent cells for years and that they get re-activated by islet transplantation and affect the graft.
 The aim is to determine the pathogenic role of Tscm in islet transplantation and to identify novel molecular targets for selective inhibition of Tscm.
-This project was funded until 2020 from the Juvenile Diabetes Research Foundation (JDRF).
+This project is funded by the JDRF (5-CDA-2015-85-A-N)